More Science Experiments

 - WonderHowTo Video: How to Demonstrate Newton’s Third Law of Motion

-Science in Context: Newton’s Third Law of Motion is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
-The Science in Context database will show you articles, images and videos to help you learn about Newton’s Third Law.
+Science in Context: Newton’s Third Law of Motion is a database you can use in any IndyPL Library Branch or at home.
+Login using your IndyPL library card number.
+The Science in Context database will show you articles, images and videos to help you learn about Newton’s Third Law of Motion.